 TorDrop is for one-off, person-to-person file handoffs where you care about not routing the file through somebody else’s infrastructure.
 Sending a keyfile to a colleague.
 Sharing a video with a family member abroad.
 Getting a big artifact off your machine and onto theirs without it being cached, indexed, or scanned along the way.

 It is not a backup tool, not a sync client, not a hosting service.
 Your machine has to be on for the transfer to work.
-The moment you close the popover, it’s over.
+The moment you stop sharing or quit the app, it’s over.

 Play with it